 Facts of the Case

-Mr. Damaso started for working PSI Peripheral Solutions Inc. (“PSI”) in May 1999 as a Field Service Technician and Computer Technician.
+Mr. Damaso started working for PSI Peripheral Solutions Inc. (“PSI”) in May 1999 as a Field Service Technician and Computer Technician.
 According to the job description, his position involved servicing in-house LAN networking, related software and hardware issues, and PSI’s product line of computerized high-speed envelope printers.

 Over time, PSI progressively gave Mr. Damaso more duties and responsibilities.
 Eventually, Mr. Damaso raised concerns over the inappropriate workload and the feeling that he was working beyond capacity, particularly in the absence of a pay raise.
 In response, PSI asserted that the additional duties were simply a natural extension of Mr. Damaso’s position when he was first hired.